damijankante/excel-coffee-sales-analysis/README.md

 *   **Insight 1: Sustained Sales Decline Confirmed, with 2025 Trending Lower.**
     *   *Finding:* After peaking at **$68,746** in 2021, the business has seen a consistent year-over-year decline in revenue, falling to **$52,225** in 2024 (a **24% drop** from the peak).
 The 2025 data, representing only the first seven months, currently stands at **$33,076**, indicating that the downward trend is continuing.
     *   *Business Implication:* This is no longer an emerging trend but a sustained pattern.
-An urgent strategic review is needed to diagnose the root causes—be it market saturation, competitive pressure, or ineffective marketing.
+An urgent strategic review is needed to diagnose the root causes.
+Those could include market saturation, competitive pressure, or ineffective marketing.
 The business must implement new strategies to reverse this multi-year decline.

 *   **Insight 2: Extreme Geographic Sales Concentration in Key Markets.**
     *   *Finding:* The business is heavily reliant on a few key markets.
 The **United States** single-handedly accounts for **$271,849** of the **$394,779** total sales (approximately **69%**).
 A clear tiering system is visible: Ireland is a strong second-tier market at **$53,302**, while the United Kingdom is a distant third at **$26,411**.